blox-dev/CarcassonneAR/docs/state_of_the_art/README.md

 - #### ARKit (Apple sdk)

 The ARKit SDK functions in the same way as most AR SDK’s function, by enabling digital information and 3D objects to be blended with the real world but offers largely unparalleled accessibility in terms of the number of existing devices that it supports.
 However, ARKit can be only run on any device equipped with an Apple A9, A10, or A11 processor.

 - #### ARCore (Google sdk)

 ARCore is Google’s proprietary augmented reality SDK.
 Similar to ARKit, it enables brands and developers to get AR apps up and running on compatible Google smartphones and tablets.
 One of the most notable features of ARCore is that it also supports iOS-enabled devices and gives developers unparalleled access to users across both platforms.

+We have considered ARCore to be our second option if we renounce using Vuforia.

 - #### EasyAR